 Sun safety policy – outline in a written policy the sun exposure risks, protection control measures and actions to be taken for non-compliance.
 This information should also be included in any site safety management plans.

 Engineering – the provision of shade, window tinting or driving sleeves

 Administration – consider changes to schedules if possible, including rostering tasks outside of peak UV times and rotate people engaged in outdoor work

 Personal protective equipment (PPE) and clothing – including long pants, long sleeve collared shirts, broad-brimmed hats, sunglasses and SPF 30 or higher sunscreen

 Training to work safely in the sun – provide workers with information, training and guidance on sun safe behaviours Role models – management and supervisors help to set positive workplace culture by demonstrating agreed sun safe behaviours.
 The most important enablers to the implementation of a successful sun safety action plan are:

 - the use of highly visual educational resources; and

 - external support through regular contact with organisations like Cancer Council WA.

 Implement a sun safety action plan for your workplace Cancer Council WA can provide the information required to develop a comprehensive sun safety action plan for your workplace.
-Please contact the SunSmart Workplace Coordinator on (08) 9388 4360 or firstname.lastname@example.org if you are interested to find out more.
-Alternatively visit the Cancer Council WA website and download the ‘Skin cancer and outdoor work: A guide for employers’.
+Please contact the SunSmart Workplace team on (08) 9212 4333 or firstname.lastname@example.org if you are interested to find out more.
+Alternatively visit the Cancer Council WA website and download the ‘Skin cancer and outdoor work: A work health and safety guide’.
 You can also order hard copies by completing our prevention and early detection publications order form.